smart-data-models/dataModel.Transportation/FleetVehicleStatus/doc/spec_JA.md

         - description: Property.
 Identifier format of any NGSI entity
           format: uri
           type: string
-      description: Reference to the FleetVehicle entity to which this status entity relates.
+      description: Relationship.
+Reference to the FleetVehicle entity to which this status entity relates.
       x-ngsi:
         type: Relationship
     fleetVehicleOperation: